Strategic communication of narratives: Equilibrium analysis

-Statement \eqref{item: reduction lemma rho injective} lets us restrict attention to equilibria in which messages and induced actions are in a one-to-one correspondence: If an equilibrium has two different messages that induce the same action, one does not loose the equilibrium property by sending the same message for all corresponding narratives.
+Statement \eqref{item: reduction lemma rho injective} lets us restrict attention to reduced equilibria in which messages and induced actions are in a one-to-one correspondence:\footnote{In that sense, messages can be identified with action recommendations, a property sometimes referred to as \emph{straightforwardness}.} If an equilibrium has two different messages that induce the same action, one does not loose the equilibrium property by sending the same message for all corresponding narratives.
 Statement \eqref{item: reduction lemma ordering} says that bliss points and induced actions of narratives must be ordered in the same way in equilibrium.
+This property is due to the \ref{eq: SSCD} condition \cite[or interval choice, cf.][]{kartik2024single}.
 Consequently, a message partitions narratives into convex sets w.r.t.\ the ordering of the bliss points.